RSE-Sheffield/pando-python/episodes/profiling-introduction.md

 Timeline profiling takes a different approach to visualising where time is being spent during execution.

 <!-- What -->
-Typically a subset of function-level profiling, the execution of the profiled software is instead presented as a timeline highlighting the order of function execution in addition to the time spent in each individual function call.
+Typically, a subset of function-level profiling, the execution of the profiled software is instead presented as a timeline highlighting the order of function execution in addition to the time spent in each individual function call.

 <!-- Why -->
 By highlighting individual functions calls, patterns relating to how performance scales over time can be identified.
 These would be hidden with the aforementioned aggregate approaches.